petrovich/pytrovich/README.md

 ==========================================

 __pytrovich__ is a Python 3.6+ port of [petrovich library](https://github.com/petrovich) which inflects Russian names to a given grammatical case.
 It supports first names, last names and middle names inflections.
+Since version 0.0.2, gender detection is also available.

 [petrovich-java](https://github.com/petrovich/petrovich-java) was the main inspiration.

+The alternative (earlier) port: [Petrovich](https://github.com/damirazo/Petrovich)
+([@alexeyev](https://github.com/alexeyev) was not aware of it at the time of porting `petrovich` to Python).
+The only meaningful difference we have found is that it does not support gender detection.

 ![Python 3x](https://img.shields.io/badge/python-3.x-blue.svg)
 [![PyPI version][pypi_badge]][pypi_link]